 Daniel draws upon his unique experience and passion to share his love of food and authentic French-Mediterranean cooking and is passionate about using ingredients from local and sustainable sources.
-He is currently Ambassador for the Norwegian Seafood Council, championing Norwegian fjord trout.
+He is ambassador for the Norwegian Seafood Council, championing Norwegian fjord trout.

 Daniel has written for various publications as well as his books, The French Brasserie Cookbook, published with great success in 2011 and 2015, now selling in 11 countries and in 5 languages, and Revolutionary French Cooking, published by Duncan Baird Publishers in 2014.

 Born in Lure in the Comte region of Eastern France, Daniel was enthralled with cooking from an early age.
 His grandparents ran a truly organic farm and the food his family ate was prepared using their own produce, including game hunted by Daniel and his father.
 He took up a three year apprenticeship with Chef Yves Lalloz in a fine restaurant with a farm attached, enabling Daniel to work with ingredients from the field to the plate.
 His career has since taken him all over the world including the UK, Sweden, Portugal, and Singapore.
 In London he worked at three Michelin star Le Gavroche under the tutelage of Michel Roux, returning to France to develop his craft in several two and three Michelin star restaurants.